-The utilization of a \ac{ML} and \ac{DL} models enables the comprehension and estimation of the correlation between the parameter space of the new physics model and the experimental physical observables.
-This facilitates the efficient constraint of the parameter space of the new physics model \cite{abdughani2019supervised}.
-Given the sensitivity of the ATLAS experiment to exploring the parameters and event counts in a new physics, significant computing power is required to deduce the surviving regions of the parameter space of \ac{CMSSM} using Bayesian posterior probability and likelihood function ratio test.
-To mitigate computational demands, the study \cite{bridges2011coverage} utilizes a \ac{MLP} as a regressor to learn the mapping from \ac{CMSSM} model parameters $\theta$ to weak-scale super-symmetric particle masses $m$.
+To mitigate computational demands, the study \cite{bridges2011coverage} utilizes an \ac{MLP} as a regressor to learn the mapping from \ac{CMSSM} model parameters $\theta$ to weak-scale supersymmetric particle masses $m$.
 The output of the SoftSusy physical package serves as the target output value of the neural network.
-Approximately 4000 sample points in the parameter space form the training set to train the regressor.
-With a given set of \ac{CMSSM} parameters, this \ac{MLP} model rapidly predicts the corresponding super-symmetric particle mass spectrum.
+Approximately 4000 sample points in the parameter space form the training set.
+With a given set of \ac{CMSSM} parameters, this \ac{MLP} model rapidly predicts the corresponding supersymmetric particle mass spectrum, which can then be used to forecast observable distributions at the \ac{LHC}, including Jet multiplicities and kinematic features.
 This approach significantly accelerates the process compared to traditional methods.
-To identify the parameters of a new physics model, \cite{bornhauser2013determination}, a \ac{MLP} was trained using 84 physical observables from the 14 TeV \ac{LHC} as inputs, with the parameters of a super-symmetric model as the desired outputs.
-The study revealed that with a collider luminosity of 10 $fb^{-1}$, the \ac{CMSSM} model's parameters $M_0$ and $M_{1/2}$ could be reliably determined with just a 1\% margin of error.
-With a collider luminosity of 500 $fb^{-1}$, additional model parameters such as tan $\beta$ and $A_0$ could also be accurately estimated.
+To identify the parameters of a new physics model, \cite{bornhauser2013determination} trained an \ac{MLP} using 84 physical observables from the 14 TeV \ac{LHC} as inputs, many of which involve Jets and their kinematic properties, with the parameters of a supersymmetric model as the desired outputs.
+The study revealed that with a collider luminosity of 10 $fb^{-1}$, the \ac{CMSSM} model’s parameters $M_0$ and $M_{1/2}$ could be reliably determined with just a 1\% margin of error.
+With a collider luminosity of 500 $fb^{-1}$, additional model parameters such as $\tan \beta$ and $A_0$ could also be accurately estimated.
 In contrast, the conventional approach of minimizing $\chi^2$ yielded comparatively inferior results.
-Generating collider event samples at the \ac{LHC} through Monte Carlo simulation can be a time-intensive process.
-While a rapid detector simulation typically requires only a few minutes, a comprehensive simulation using the GEANT4 framework, as employed by experimental groups like ATLAS and CMS, may necessitate several days.
-To address this, parallel full detector simulations are conducted using four parameters , namely common scalar mass ($m_0$), the universal gaugino mass ($m_{1/2}$), the trilinear coupling term ($A_0$), and the the ratio of the vacuum expectation values ($\tan \beta $) \cite{buckley2012fast}.
-Two \ac{ML} models, namely the \ac{MLP} and \ac{SVM}, were employed to learn the correlation between the number of signal events and the \ac{CMSSM} parameters.
-Results showed that the accuracy of predicting the likelihood function could reach several percent with just 2000 training samples.\\